-1 Early Turns This Month COMPLIANT WITH POLICY
+1 EARLY TURNS THIS MONTH COMPLIANT WITH POLICY

 EARLY TURNS SOUTH - EL SEGUNDO GATE

-10
+EARLY TURNS THIS MONTH

 99.93% COMPLIANT WITH POLICY

+EARLY TURNS SOUTH - HYPERION GATE

+48

 EARLY TURNS THIS MONTH

-EARLY TURNS SOUTH - HYPERION GATE

-43 EARLY TURNS THIS MONTH

-99.71% COMPLIANT WITH POLICY
+99.81% COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

-Specific to this month, the number of early turns is at a similar level compared to the previous month despite a slight uptick in aircraft operations at LAX this month.
+Specific to this month, the number of early turns is at a similar level compared to the previous month.